- All Tea •

 Nantou County, Taiwan

 Around the world, Taiwan is well-known as a country that produces highly specialized teas.
 The Mingjian Village is situated in the central highlands of Nantou, Taiwan and the gardens here are incredible.
 Jui Lung focuses on the importance of allowing nature to nurture the grounds.
-This can be seen in one of the small Wu-Yi gardens—Hong Yu 18 trees on the border, culinary herbs between the tea bush rows and plenty of nitrogen fixing “weeds” to maintain healthy and living soils.
+This can be seen in one of the small Wu-Yi gardens, which has Hong Yu 18 trees on the borders, culinary herbs between the tea bush rows and plenty of nitrogen fixing “weeds” to maintain healthy and living soils all surrounding the tea bushes.